Tiththa/Realtime-laravel-counter/readme.md

 3. Configure your Pusher key in the `resources/assets/js/bootstrap.js` file
 4. Install composer dependencies
 5. Run npm install
 6. Run the seeder.
 You will get dummy users.
-The password for that users will be `secret`
+The password for those users will be `secret`